rabbitmq/rabbitmq-website/site/api-guide.md

 Micrometer supports [several reporting backends](http://micrometer.io/docs):
 Netflix Atlas, Prometheus, Datadog, Influx, JMX, etc.

-You would typically pass in an instance of <code>MeterRegistry</code>
+You would typically pass in an instance of `MeterRegistry` to the `MicrometerMetricsCollector`.
-to the <code>MicrometerMetricsCollector</code>.
 Here is an example with JMX:

 <pre class="lang-java">